BitcoinDesign/Guide/guide/payments/introduction.md

 #### Sending bitcoin (coming soon)

-An introduction to how sending Bitcoin works.
+An introduction to how sending bitcoin works.

 ---